 We have a dedicated space in our school to support children with their social and emotional needs.
 This is the Rainbow Room.
-This is a safe, calming space where children can come to regulate their emotions or to benefit from some pastoral support from Mrs Campbell.
+This is a safe, calming space where children can come to regulate their emotions at lunch club or to benefit from some pastoral support from Mrs Campbell.